 National Magazine House

-EPR’s commended proposal for the refurbishment of National Magazine House upgrades and refurbishes an outdated 1970’s office building to provide Grade A workspace of the highest quality, with contemporary residential apartments on the 1st and 2nd floors and new ground floor retail.
+EPR’s commended proposal for the refurbishment of National Magazine House upgrades and refurbishes an outdated 1970s office building to provide Grade A workspace of the highest quality, with contemporary residential apartments on the first and second floors and new ground-floor retail.